Sakshimistic/CatFaceRecognition/README.md

 2. Tongue → mouth open without triggering shock
 3. Glare → eye squint

-**Note**: This program is designed to be fun and easy to extend — perfect for experimenting with facial heuristics and expression detection.
+**Note**: This program is designed to be fun and easy to extend, perfect for experimenting with facial heuristics and expression detection.

 ---